-No valuable vegetation presence in proposed sub-project construction sites..So, vegetation will not be affected by construction work.
+No valuable vegetation presence in proposed sub-project construction sites.
+So, vegetation will not be affected by construction work.

-Possibility of stagnant water bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors:
+Possibility of stagnant water bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors: (High/Medium/Low with description)

-(High/Medium/Low with explanation)

-Low.
-Trenches for laying of pipelines will be required.
+Medium Water reservoir for tube well drilling will be required.
 These can potentially store stagnant water for short period of time during and after rain events.
-The top soils in the sub-project are is sandy and the water should drain away quickly.
+The top soils in the sub-projects are sandy and the water should drain away quickly.
+During tube well development work, possibility to stagnant of water.

-Disturbance or modification of existing drainage channels(rivers, canals) or surface water bodies (wetlands, marshes):

-(High/Medium/Low with description)
+Disturbance or modification of existing drainage channels(rivers, canals) or surface water bodies (wetlands, marshes): (High/Medium/Low with description)